 A new addition to the guide is the Anti-Racism Training Section.
 It’s designed to do alone or as part of a group with videos, articles, and some documentaries requiring college credentials for viewing.
 Reflection questions can stimulate conversation or pause for thought on the issues.

-The Academic Success Centre (ASC) is partnering with Student Employment Services (SES) to provide a comprehensive, interactive workshop series on the development of employment documents and skills for students.
+The Academic Success Centre (ASC) is partnering with Career Services to provide a comprehensive, interactive workshop series on the development of employment documents and skills for students.

 These workshops will be designed for students in business related programs.
 All students are welcome to attend and adapt the information to their field.